-4. To respond to enquiries and consultations made or undertaken by Scottish Ministers, the Scottish Government or any other Government Department, by the Convention of Scottish Local Authorities, by a Local Authority, a Health Board, another Transport Partnership or by another body where views are sought and where the timescale or the content does not require or allow for consideration at Partnership level or by a Chairs' Committee, subject to the response being subsequently reported to the Partnership
+- 1. To secure the efficient and effective implementation of the Partnership's programmes and policies and the deployment of resources towards that end - 2.
+To put in place the necessary arrangements to ensure the coordination of the Partnership's policies and activities with those of other agencies through effective partnerships with other agencies and participation in community planning - 3.
+To arrange for the issue of publicity related to the promotion of the Partnership's interests, including the issue of press releases and documentation following consultation with the Head of Corporate Communications - 4.
+To respond to enquiries and consultations made or undertaken by Scottish Ministers, the Scottish Government or any other Government Department, by the Convention of Scottish Local Authorities, by a Local Authority, a Health Board, another Transport Partnership or by another body where views are sought and where the timescale or the content does not require or allow for consideration at Partnership level or by a Chairs' Committee, subject to the response being subsequently reported to the Partnership - 5.
+To absent himself/herself or permit any employee to be absent during business hours occasionally and temporarily to attend duties or services of a civic, honorary, charitable or social nature provided that they do not interfere with the efficient discharge of their duties in respect of the Partnership or cause a conflict of interest with the Partnership

-Chief Executive.
-Directors and Heads of Service on Grade G and above
+Chief Executive, Directors and officers on Grade F and above in consultation with the Senior Solicitor